khanFarhn14/Weather-Application/README.md

 The project was guided by [Backslash Flutter](https://youtu.be/yZG_S3P7Ng4)

+As part of this project, I added a feature that checks the connection to the network as my personal contribution

 ## This Application
+- Check Network connection before sending HTTP request
 - Make HTTP request from [OpenWeather](https://openweathermap.org/)
 - Store and structure fetched API data in the application
 - Code Design